-In the light of the results we have achieved plus our continuing good prospects and our financial stability, the Board of Directors will propose at the Annual General Meeting that a dividend of 2.75 CHF per share be paid.
+Based on the results we have achieved, our continuing good prospects and financial stability, the Board of Directors will propose at the Annual General Meeting that the dividend be raised from 2.75 CHF to 3.00 CHF per share.